-Thus, the company and/or individual, when requesting a leniency plus, should, therefore, endeavor to make SG-Cade aware of all anticompetitive behaviors in which it has participated, changing its behavior in competitive terms, under penalty of having this situation considered under the terms of art.
+Thus, the company and/or individual, when requesting leniency plus benefit, should, therefore, endeavor to make SG-Cade aware of all anticompetitive behaviors in which it has participated, changing its behavior in competitive terms, under penalty of having this situation considered under the terms of art.
 39 c/c art.
 45, II of Law no 12.529 /2011.